 – Immediately stir in peanut butter and whisk until thoroughly combined.

-– Melt chocolate in another microwave safe bowl until melted and stir until smooth.
+– Melt dark chocolate in another microwave safe bowl until melted and stir until smooth.

-– Spread the white chocolate/peanut mixture thinly onto the prepared pan.
+– Spread the white chocolate/peanut butter mixture thinly onto the prepared pan.

-– Drizzle melted chocolate on top and swirl using a butter knife in a decorative pattern.
+– Drizzle dark chocolate on top and swirl using a butter knife in a decorative pattern.

 – Sprinkle the toppings of your choice onto the warm mixture.